-PATRICK D. SMITH is the 34th Chief of Police for the City of Birmingham, Alabama.
+Chief Patrick D. Smith is the 34th Chief of Police for the City of Birmingham, Alabama.
 He assumed command of the Birmingham Police Department on June 25, 2018, after serving 28 years with the Los Angeles Police Department.
-His last assignment with the LAPD was Police Commander, Assistant Commanding Officer of the Police Science and Training Bureau, where he oversaw all aspects of law enforcement training, Use of Force Review and development of Tactical Directives.
+His last assignment with the LAPD was Police Commander, Assistant Commanding Officer of the Police Science and Training Bureau.
+He oversaw all aspects of law enforcement training, Use of Force Review and development of Tactical Directives.
 Chief Smith is a results-oriented proven leader who focuses on community policing, youth development, building community trust and crime reduction.